What Are the Types of Dry Eye Syndrome?

 Eye Drops and Ointments

 HYLO Intense and HYLO NIGHT® ointment are recommended for dry eye relief.
-Both are developed using advanced German technology, are preservative-free, and are safe for long-term use.
+Both are developed using advanced German technology, preservative-free, and safe for long-term use.

 HYLO Intense contains patented hyaluronic acid and Ectoine, providing deep moisture and relief from severe dryness, fatigue, and burning sensations.
 HYLO NIGHT® ointment, rich in Vitamin A, is ideal for use at night to soothe eye discomfort.